Categories

 Upon driving into Rome, Georgia, it was immediately clear that we were not in a traditional rural community.
 We had seen the rolling hills and mountain peaks that held dairy farms and corn fields.
 The surreal beauty of this place had initially captivated our hearts and minds.
 However, as we made it into the unincorporated community of Mt.
 Berry, the site of Berry College.
 Leading up to this trip we had heard extensively of the sheer vastness of the campus.
 No amount of discussion could have prepared us for the grotesque grandeur of Berry and its facilities.
 Arriving on July 21, 2023—the AARN team participated in the meet and greet at the Fairfield Inn Suites located adjacent to the Rome Tennis Center at Berry College, which claims to be the largest hardcourt tennis facility in the United States.
 Interviews were conducted with two individuals.

-Arthur Montgomery, descended from the Montgomery lineage, presented with extreme clarity and wisdom key elements of his family history.
+Arthur Montgomery, descended from the Finley lineage, presented with extreme clarity and wisdom key elements of his family history.
 In accordance with the methodology employed by AARN, he began with his own early life and how he came to reside in Chattanooga, Tennessee.
 He recalled his research, documenting the sales of land with tax and deed records which indicated that thousands of acres were purchased for a small fraction of their worth.
 Mr. Montgomery went further and charted the trajectory of the family after the loss of the land.
 It was clear that he knew this history deeply.
 More importantly, it was clear that his role as an arbiter of the family history was appreciated and reinforced a deep love of family which was reciprocated during our conversation.
 As we talked, relatives began converging in the common area which, progressively, had grown louder.
 The laughter of the room paired with the joyous energy counteracted the despair and silent pain which enveloped the city.
 As Arthur continued chronicling his family’s story, the team was told another relative had arrived and wished to speak to us.

 Elisa, a family descendant, spoke at length about how she came to learn the history of her family that resided at Freemantown.
 Highlighting the importance of the history, Elisa stressed the urgency for uncovering the history.
 What she notes, akin to the broader family’s general disposition, is that it is critical that the younger generation learns and understands the gravity of their family history.
 We concurred, as we were living witnesses to the spirit of perseverance, determination, and love displayed by every relative we met.